What is Moodle?

-Moodle is available to be accessed and used by all staff and students.
-Students can access learning materials, assignments and activities made available by staff and tutors.
+Moodle is available to be accessed and used by all staff and students at Warwick.

-Externals (i.e. non Warwick staff or students) can also access if they have a 'Visitor Account' (See guide on 'Visitor Access to Moodle').
+Externals (i.e. non-Warwick staff or students) can also access Moodle if they have a 'Visitor Account' (See guide on 'Visitor Access to Moodle').

 How are spaces created on Moodle?

-Moodle module spaces are generated directly from the module data in SITS.
-If a module exists and is being taught a module space will be created.
-'Ad hoc' spaces can also be created by Moodle superusers with access to the Moodle-admin tool or requested via moodle at warwick dot ac dot uk
+For all modules in SITS a Moodle space is generated automatically.
+'Ad hoc' spaces can also be created by departmental contacts for learning technologies with access to the Moodle-admin tool or requested via moodle at warwick dot ac dot uk

 How do staff get access to their modules?

-Students are automatically enrolled on to the Moodle module spaces based on the modules listed in their SITS student record.
-Some spaces, notably Ad Hoc speaces, will (also or primarily) use other enrolment methods, such as manual enrolment, Warwick Auto-enrolment, as well as enrolment rules created from webgroups.
+Students are automatically enrolled on to Moodle module spaces based on the modules listed in their SITS student record.
+Some spaces, notably Ad-hoc spaces, will (also or primarily) use other enrolment methods, such as manual enrolment, Warwick Auto-enrolment, as well as enrolment rules created from webgroups.
 See this guide on all enrolment methods.